 Diagnose the Problem.
 Why Dogs Dig?

 Why does it happen?
 Usually, dogs tend to dig into boredom or loneliness.
-If you leave your dog alone in the yard for long periods and he has no toys or human interaction during the day – he can get sad.
+If you leave your dog alone in the yard for long periods and have no toys or human interaction during the day – he can get sad.
 Dogs are pretty much companionship-oriented animals.
 And they have to occupy their minds by doing something actively.
-Especially – if they are an active breed, don’t get enough playtime or exercise.
+Especially – if they are an active breed, they don’t get enough playtime or exercise.

 Comfort and Protection

 Providing shelter from the sun and rain is extremely important if you keep your dog in a yard.
 Otherwise, your dog will probably dig the ground to create a relaxed and comfortable spot to lay down.

 Why does it happen?
 The ground is always much colder, a few inches below the surface when there is warm or even hot weather.
 Or there is no shadow for your dog to hide in.
 Dogs can dig down to create a cool space to relax and protect themselves from overheating.
 What is more, the sun is constantly moving, and so does your dog.
 So don’t be surprised if you find several different pits in your yard.